tsonak23/AI_Platforms_Purchase_Guide_App/03-Project-Backlog.md

 ### User-Story-02:
-* As a registered user, I want to receive an email with verification link, so that I can activate my account.
+* As a registered user, I want to receive an email with account verification link, so that I can activate my account.

 #### Acceptance Criteria:
+* User can receive account verification link via email.
+* The verification link remains valid for 24 hours.
-* User
+* User will be directed to page mentioning successful verification.

+#### Task:
 * Integrate email services for triggering emails.
+* Generate secure verification token.
+* Implement token expiry logic.
+* Design "Successful Account Verification Page" with Login Link.